 Oral fertility medications, letrozole and clomiphene are used for ovulation induction

 Clomiphene (Clomid®, Serophene®) is an oral medication and is historically one of the most commonly used medications in fertility care.
-Clomiphene has been used for decades to help women get pregnant.
-As a result, many physicians and patients are comfortable utilizing it as a first-line therapy.
+Physicians have used Clomiphene for decades to help women get pregnant.
+As a result, many physicians and patients are comfortable using it as a first-line therapy.

 Letrozole for ovulation induction